westerveltco/django-simple-nav/README.md

    Create a template to render the navigation structure.
 This is just a standard Django template so you can use any Django template features you like.

+   The template will be passed an `items` variable in the context.

    Any items with permissions attached will automatically filtered out before rendering the template based on the request user's permissions, so you don't need to worry about that in your template.

    Items with extra context will have that context passed to the template when rendering the navigation, which you can access either directly or through the `item.extra_context` attribute.